syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 [!IMPORTANT] Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Windows Forms application to use our components.

 This section provides a quick overview for working with the pivot grid for WinForms.
-Walk through the entire process of creating a simple PivotGrid.
+Walk through the entire process of creating a simple pivot grid.

 ## Assembly deployment

 Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#pivot-grid) section to get the list of assemblies or NuGet package needs to be added as reference to use the pivot grid control in any application.

-## Creating application with PivotGrid
+## Creating application with pivot grid

-This section explains how to add the PivotGrid control in Windows Forms application.
+This section explains how to add the pivot grid control in Windows Forms application.

 ### Adding control via designer

-The PivotGrid control can be added through designer by following the below steps.
+The pivot grid control can be added through designer by following the below steps.

 1.Create a new **Windows Forms Application** in Visual Studio.

-2.Drag and drop the PivotGrid control from the toolbox into the designer page.
+2.Drag and drop the pivot grid control from the toolbox into the designer page.

 ![GettingStarted_img1](Getting-Started_images/GettingStarted_img1.png)

-3.Then, the PivotGrid control will be successfully added into the application along with the required libraries.
+3.Then, the pivot grid control will be successfully added into the application along with the required libraries.

 ![GettingStarted_img2](Getting-Started_images/GettingStarted_img2.png)

 ### Adding control via code

-The PivotGrid control can be added through code-behind by following the below steps.
+The pivot grid control can be added through code-behind by following the below steps.

 1.Create a new **Windows Forms Application** in Visual Studio.